zogzog/cubicweb/doc/book/en/tutorials/base/customizing-the-application.rst

 framework.
 Though if we take a look at a community, we won't see the tags box!
-That's because by default this box try to locate itself in the left column within the white frame, and this column is handled by the primary view we hi-jacked.
+That's because by default this box try to locate itself in the left column within the white frame, and this column is handled by the primary view we hijacked.
 Let's change our view to make it more extensible, by keeping both our custom rendering but also extension points provided by the default implementation.